Rokkaan5/Code-Reference-Notebook/Kumar-Textbook/Kumar-DataMining-textbook.md

 ## R-code

-The main "R-code examples page" (with some links to slides by one of the textbook authors, as well as the code): <https://mhahsler.github.io/Introduction_to_Data_Mining_R_Examples/>
+The main "R-code examples" page (with some links to slides by Michael Hahsler, as well as the code): <https://mhahsler.github.io/Introduction_to_Data_Mining_R_Examples/>

 All the example code is collected into this online book "An R Companion for Introduction to Data Mining": <https://mhahsler.github.io/Introduction_to_Data_Mining_R_Examples/book/index.html>